Garda Commissioner says no confidence vote felt like ‘real kick in the teeth’

 Almost 99% of gardai who voted in the ballot organised by the Garda Representative Association expressed no confidence in Mr Harris.

-Garda Commissioner Drew Harris has said rank-and-file members of Ireland’s police force overwhelmingly voting no confidence in his leadership felt like a “real kick in the teeth”.
+Garda Commissioner Drew Harris has said he will not resign after rank-and-file members of Ireland’s police force overwhelmingly voted no confidence in his leadership, but said the result felt like a “real kick in the teeth”.

 Almost 99% of gardai who voted in the ballot organised by the Garda Representative Association (GRA) expressed no confidence in the force’s most senior officer.